benwgrant/Chess/README.md

 # Chess
- Remake of chess with a simple engine.
+ Remake of chess with a min-max engine.